raveoli22/rshell/README.md

 -some special characters, if used as input, will cause unexpected errors

 -a few cases with connectors will not work correctly with IO redirection.
 However, most cases will, there are only a couple bugs.
 Those bugs can be seen in the test cases.

+For hw3:

+-All cases for this assignment should work correctly.

 #TESTING: